Bobliuuu/RAIdology/README.md

 Insights drawn from the images will be processed and presented through a chatbot.
 This is where the Language Model (LLM) comes into play, converting the AI's findings into comprehensive insights.
 The objective is to provide a simplified overview of the ultrasound's findings, focusing primarily on the health of the carrier, potentially eliminating the immediate need for a doctor unless a serious issue is detected.
 We've also discussed possible expansions like gestational time estimation, baby size predictions, and recommendations (like whether a C-section might be advisable).
+We allow users to mint an NFT on over 13 chains using the Verbwire API, building an API to mint an NFT for ease of access, and being able to choose a chain, and send this NFT cross chain, which represents sending to various hospitals or clinics.

 ## Features: